We hear it all the time, the Net Promoter Score Survey.

-Some may not like telling you to your face (or even over the phone) that they were dissatisfied and will drop out.
+Some may not like telling you face-to-face (or even over the phone) that they are dissatisfied and will drop out.

-Others may feel put on the spot and simply say it was fine and would recommend, rather than going into detail about their experience.
+Others may feel put on the spot and simply say it was fine and they would recommend it rather than go into detail about their experience.

-Often, the first time a business learns that someone was upset is when they leave a negative review.
+Often, the first time a business learns that someone is upset is when they leave a negative review.

 There are other metrics you can use for customer loyalty, such as:

-- Average Lifetime value of your Customer: this is the amount your customers spend with your company, from the first day.
+- Average Lifetime Value of your Customer: The amount your customers spend with your company, from the first day

-- Retention Rate: how long are your customers staying with you
+- Retention Rate: For how long are your customers staying with you?

 - Number of referred users